“Father, I told my children that I don’t want grandchildren. This world is currently too scary to bring children into it.”

 Human civilization has been through some pretty difficult times already.
 If the great leaders—especially the holy men and women who were the great saints of their time—threw in the towel, chances are I might not be writing this article today.
 It was often a strong faith, a love for Jesus Christ and a determination that comes from God’s inner strength that gave people the courage and resolve to accomplish deeds beyond what the ordinary human can do.
 Alone and unaided by God we are bound to fail.

-Saint John Paul II was a man of great courage because he was man of deep faith.
+While he certainly had his imperfections like the rest of humanity, Saint John Paul II was a man of great courage because he was man of deep faith.
 He faced an assassin’s bullet, lived through the Nazi terror and World War II and battled Communism in his native Poland, just to mention a few challenges during his lifetime.
 I think that he may have known what he was talking about.

 Be not afraid!